mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 Disparate treatment: Practices or rules that treat a certain protected group(s) differently from others
-* e.g., Apply different housing rules for people from different backgrounds
+* e.g., Apply different mortgage rules for people from different backgrounds
-* Legally: Must show **intention** to discriminate

-Disparate impact: Neutral rules, but outcome shows adverse impact on one or more protected groups
+Disparate impact: Neutral rules, but outcome is worse for one or more protected groups
-* Same rules are applied, but certain groups have a harder time obtaining housing in a particular neighborhood
+* Same rules are applied, but certain groups have a harder time obtaining mortgage in a particular neighborhood

 ----
 ## Group fairness in discrimination law